Compare buy-to-let mortgages for new investments, remortgages and options for leasing your home if you can't sell.

-The mortgage market is tough and it's never been so important to compare buy-to-let mortgage deals to find the right one for you.
+The market is tough and it's never been so important to compare buy-to-let mortgage deals to find the right one for you.

 Paying a slightly higher rate can cost you hundreds of pounds more over the lifetime of the loan.

-That's why, when you choose a buy-to-let mortgage through the site, one of L&C's qualified mortgage advisers will give you a ring to discuss whether this is the best loan for you.
+That's why, when you choose a buy-to-let mortgage through the site, one of L&C's qualified advisers will give you a ring to discuss whether this is the best loan for you.

 If you need help working out the best deal for you, it's worth giving an adviser a ring.
-L&C's mortgage advisers are available seven days a week, so contact them to discuss your buy-to-let investment plans.
+L&C's advisers are available seven days a week, so contact them to discuss your buy-to-let investment plans.

 The buy-to-let market may not be the money spinner it was before the credit crunch, but it can still be a good long-term investment for the right person.